Shopify Merchant Account

-The two work together and the terms are often used interchangeably.
-But keep in mind, a gateway requires an integration that connects to the website.
-Having an easy integration is key to save you time.
+The two work together, and the terms are often used interchangeably.
+But remember, a gateway requires an integration that connects to the website.
+Having an easy integration is critical to saving you time.
 It ensures your merchant account and gateway work smoothly together.

-You can view a list of some the USA gateways Shopify works with here.
-But keep in mind this is only a few of the companies that offer gateway solutions that integrate with Shopify.
+You can view a list of some USA gateways Shopify works with here.
+But keep in mind these are only a few companies offering gateway solutions that integrate with Shopify.

 Shopify’s List of Payment Gateway Providers

 As a platform that hosts new businesses and helps merchants sell their online goods, Shopify strives to provide all the resources you’ll need to run your shop.
 In the case of a CBD payment gateway or gateways for other high risk industries, Shopify won’t supply a merchant account directly so they have a list of third-party companies as possible options.

 Important Note: Shopify’s Payment Gateway list is NOT exhaustive.

 Shopify explicitly states, “Merchants are not limited to the recommended list of payment providers.”
 Moreover, the list describes companies that Shopify has partnered with in some aspect.
 In this case, Shopify is likely taking a percentage of processing costs from any customer that uses one of those services.
 So using a provider outside the list can save you critical costs on payment processing.

 As long as the third-party provider you choose has integration and accepts your business, then you’re good to go.
 Companies like Signature Payments, for example, have easy-to-implement Shopify gateway integrations and can beat the rates of the providers you see on this list.